JSandhu223/unreal-rpg/README.md

 *Gameplay Abilities*.
 5. **Gameplay Effect** - these are capable of a handful of things related to modifying *attributes*.
-6. **Gameplay Queues** - handle cosmetic effects such as particle systems and sounds.
+6. **Gameplay Cues** - handle cosmetic effects such as particle systems and sounds.
 7. **Gameplay Tags** - although not exclusive to GAS, they are used extensively with GAS due to their versatile and hierarchical nature.